hanzohasashi33/Python-Projects/README.md

 # youtube.py
 Takes a song name as input and fetches the YouTube URL of the best matching song and plays it.

+## guess_the_number.py
+A simple number guessing game using random module of python

+## WEB SCRAPING

+contains my web scraping programs which uses bs4 and urllib to scrap some pages Basically These are my tutorial files for learning python web scraping PREREQUISITES TO RUN :
+    Python 3.x
+    bs4